Favourited 305 times

-Day-Hike Leader: We lead a weekly day hike to somewhere unique around Manali (like the waterfall up the valley from our house or summiting a small peak nearby).
-If you're adventure-inclined (especially if you have previous wilderness experience), we're looking for some enthusiastic guides who can lead our guests on these little adventures after we show you the routes and make sure you're comfortable.
-To maintain our safety standards, we need hike guides who have some form of first aid certification - let us know you're qualifications!
+Day-Hike Leader: Our goal is to begin hosting daily hikes to some of our favorite places around Manali (there are about a million trails that start from our backyard).
+If you have previous wilderness training/guiding experience of some sort, we're looking for some enthusiastic guides who can lead our guests on these little adventures after we show you the routes and make sure you're comfortable.

 Muralists/Artists: We have a whole hostel (that's a lot of walls) that is waiting for your paintbrush!
-Our vision is to have nature-themed murals in each bedroom portraying some of India's most beautiful trekking routes (each bedroom is named after a river, so the murals will correspond with that somewhat).
-We would also love some paintings in the common areas - if you have any ideas once you come and see it in person, let us know!
+Our vision is to have a couple nature-themed murals portraying some of India's most beautiful trekking routes around the place.
+Other walls, we are completely open to your suggestions/inspiration!
+We will want to see previous examples of murals you have painted.

-Yoga/Meditation/Something Unique & Teachable Workshops: Are you a certified yoga instructor?
+Experiential Learning & Teachable Workshops: Are you a certified yoga instructor?
 Can you lead a meditation class?
-Do you know how to make/do something unique that is teachable in a hostel setting?
-We often host workshops for our guests, and we'd love to have you come lead one in whatever field it is.
-We provide extra compensation for workshop leaders.
-Let us know what you'd like to teach!
+Do you know how to make/do something unique that is teachable in a hostel setting (slack lining, upcycling, origami - you name it)?
+Like we mentioned, we really want to start hosting workshops for our guests, and we'd love to have you come lead one, whatever that may be!
+Let us know what you'd can teach!

 Punjabi (Eastern): Fluent

-Access to the hostels fun little common spaces are all yours - cozy TV lounge, upstairs library loft & boardgames, backyard fire pit, cafe & bakery!
-Our home is yours now.
+Our space has fun little common spaces that are all yours - cozy TV lounge, upstairs library loft & boardgames, backyard hammock & slackline - our home is yours now.

 With that though, we want potential Workawayers to understand that our location does come with several things that you need to be aware of before coming.
 Our remote location means sometimes electricity and water inconsistencies can occur, especially in the winter.
-We do our best to counter these events with solar water heaters as well as geysers, power banks and a soon-to-be generator, but we are in the rural Himalayas at the end of the day!
-Winters are very cold, but if you love the snow - we get a ton of it, and there are few sights more spectacular in this country than these mountains after a fresh snow.
+We do our best to counter these events with solar water heaters as well as geysers, an inverter and generator, but we are in the rural Himalayas at the end of the day!
+Winters are very cold (we have heaters), but if you love the snow - we get a ton of it, and there are few sights more spectacular in this country than these mountains after a fresh snow.